havocp/xsbt-wiki/Build-State.md

 }
 ```

-For getting the test classpath of a specific project:
+For getting the test classpath of a specific project, use this key:
 ```scala
 val projectRef: ProjectRef = ...
 val taskKey: Task[Seq[Attributed[File]]] =